 vs. 8-9 “Then Saul was very angry, and the saying displeased him; and he said, “They have ascribed to David ten thousands, and to me they have ascribed only thousands.
 Now what more can he have but the kingdom?”
 So Saul eyed David from that day forward.”

-God’s standard of righteousness becomes our standard of living.
+God’s standard of righteousness becomes our standard for living.
 Before we died, we lived for ourselves, when we are raised to new life, we live for Jesus, the author and perfecter of our faith.

 Hebrews 12:1-2 “Therefore we also, since we are surrounded by so great a cloud of witnesses, let us lay aside every weight, and the sin which so easily ensnares us, and let us run with endurance the race that is set before us, looking unto Jesus, the author and finisher of our faith, who for the joy that was set before Him endured the cross, despising the shame, and has sat down at the right hand of the throne of God.”